SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 3. Only quick race sessions are recognized at the moment, because the API reports Hotstint or Time Trial for all other sessions.

-4. The API is far from complete during early access of *Assetto Corsa EVO*.
+4. The rest of the API is also far from complete during early access of *Assetto Corsa EVO*.
 For example, weather information is not available, track grip information is not available, and so on.
-As these informations will become available, they will be added of course.
+As these informations will become available, they will be added, of course.

 ## Plugin *Integration*